-The first day as a Ukrainian refugee: a warm bed, guilt and cursing of Putin
+First day as a Ukrainian refugee: Warm bed, guilt and cursing Putin

 But when she woke in the morning, she first needed to find a place to spend the night.
 A group of 12 Ukrainians with connections to Ludmila’s son were about to cross into Moldova.
 Ira, Anya and their children needed to give others a turn with the blankets and warm showers.

-Their best hope were messages that went out on Facebook: two women and two kids, seeking a place to stay.
+Their best hope were messages that went out on Facebook: two women and two children, seeking a place to stay.
 They were refugees.
 Or had been for all of 19 hours.

 Ira took some medicine to help with her blood pressure.
 Sitting on a guest bed in Ludmila’s house, she started thinking again about the line that had divided her life.
 Behind her was not just the war, but also the people who were still at its mercy.
 The friends in Kharkiv, a city being destroyed.
-Her friends in Odessa, sending messages about the three air raid sirens the previous night.
+Her friends in Odessa, sending messages about air raid sirens the previous night.
 Her family.

 “How could I leave my parents?” she said.